asvid/asvid.github.io/_posts/2021-08-22-kotlin-command-pattern.md

     }
 }
 ```
-We say to the `CommandProcessor`: execute this block using your `Receiver` instance.
+We tell the `CommandProcessor`: execute this block using your `Receiver` instance.
 However, we lose the ability to parameterize command objects.
 Lambda can take parameters, but they will be used at runtime, which is in the `CommandProcessor`.
 Of course, they can be passed in the `process ()` method, but then it is difficult to talk about command encapsulation if you have a block of code in one place and parameters need to be passed in another.
 If the `action()` method were `suspend`, it would need to be handled in the lambda block, wrapping the call in some `CoroutineScope`.
 It could come from `CommandProcessor` just like the `Receiver` but this is another complication that occurs when Lambda is created.

 To sum up: if you want to have a parameterized Lambda, passed to the processor and use it in multiple places of the system - **create a class**.

 ## Home Automation example
 It may be my professional bias, but controlling remote devices is perfect for a real-life example of using the `Command` pattern.

-Lets have devices that can be turned ON or OFF and a remote control to control these devices.
+Lets have some devices that can be turned ON or OFF and a remote control to set these devices.
 The remote control is not directly connected to any specific device, it can control any of them, or multiple at the same time.
 The remote is also not aware of the device it's controlling, it just handles pressing its buttons.

 ```kotlin
 // Invoker, takes commands in the constructor, but it could also use setters